Six Proofs of Interpolation for the Modal Logic K: Sixth proof (via modal algebras and duality theory)

 Keeping in mind that $\mathfrak{A}_i$ is isomorphic to $(\mathsf{Clop}(X_i), \Diamond_{R_i})$ for $i=1, 2, 3$, we also have maps $g_1: \mathfrak{A}_1\to \mathfrak{A}_3$ and $g_2: \mathfrak{A}_2\to \mathfrak{A}_3$ defined by $g_1 (U) = \pi_1^\ast (U) = \pi_1^{-1} (U)$ and $g_2 (U) = \pi_2^\ast (U) = \pi_2^{-1} (U)$.

 We thus have the diagram:

 We will now verify the superamalgamation property.
-Our proof will be topological in nature and it connects the existence of a superamalgam and hence of the Craig interpolant with the topological separation property of normality ($T_4$-axiom) of Stone spaces.
-The normality axiom states that two disjoint closed sets can be separated by disjoint open sets.
-It is well known that Stone spaces are normal \cite{Eng77}.
-Moreover, in Stone spaces disjoint closed sets can be separated by a clopen (closed and open) set.
+Our proof will be topological in nature and it connects the existence of a superamalgam and hence of the Craig interpolant with the topological separation property of Stone spaces highlighted in Proposition~\ref{Stone=>Normal}---in Stone spaces disjoint closed sets can be separated by a clopen set.
 We will show that the existence of this clopen set dually corresponds to the existence of the Craig interpolant.

 We first note that, since $f_1(\pi_1(x, y)) = f_1(x) = f_2(y) = f_2(\pi_2(x, y))$, it is easy to see that for each $U\in \mathsf{Clop}(X_0)$ we have $\pi_{1}^{-1}(f_1^{-1}(U))=\pi_{2}^{-1}(f_2^{-1}(U))$, that is, $\pi_{1}^\ast(f_1^\ast(U))=\pi_{2}^\ast(f_2^\ast(U))$.
 This shows that modal algebras enjoy the amalgamation property.